Additivity, subadditivity and linearity: automatic continuity and quantifier weakening: Thinning via spanning

-This yields an analogue of Theorem 3 for general subadditive functions $S$ rather than those that are linear on an additive subgroup $\mathbb{A}$ containing an analytic spanning set $T$ with $S|T$ bounded; this is inspired by Prop.
-8 of \S 3.
+This yields an analogue of Theorem 4 for general subadditive functions $S$ rather than those that are linear on an additive subgroup $\mathbb{A}$ containing an analytic spanning set $T$ with $S|T$ bounded.
 As each $P_{n}$ is a spanning set, the semigroup argument underpinning Prop.
-6$^{\prime }$ remains valid, and so Prop.
-6$ ^{\prime }$ holds with $(JK)_{0}$ replacing $(BL$-$\lim \sup )_{0}.$
+3$^{\prime }$ remains valid, and so Prop.
+3$^{\prime \prime }$ holds with $(JK)_{0}$ replacing $(SW$-$\lim \sup )_{M}.$